ElegantEngineeringTech/laravel-seo/README.md

     'twitter' => [
         /*
         |--------------------------------------------------------------------------
-        | Default Twitter Username
+        | Default Twitter username
         |--------------------------------------------------------------------------
         |
-        | This is the default value for <meta name="twitter:site">.
+        | This is the default value used for <meta name="twitter:site" />
         | Example: @X
         |
         */